-The Romanian-born painter Anne Marie Adonyi (1953-2011) found the parallel between painting and tapestry in a natural way.
+The Romanian-born Hungarian-American painter Anne Marie Adonyi (1953-2011) found the parallel between painting and tapestry in a natural way.
 Perhaps best known for her skilled manipulation of brush and paint and fiber, her work is greatly influenced by forms in nature and the splendor of ancient city-scapes.
 Adonyi's intense and curious flame-like figural paintings blend Byzantine and other balanced compositions, bathed in rich, natural colors.

 Adonyi's work has a distinct vitality relating to ancient icons, mosaics and illuminated manuscripts, while presenting a new view of reality that is solely hers.
 The diversity of Romanian/Hungarian cultural traditions are reflected simultaneously in many of her collections."Textile icons in oil are Adonyi's special gift to the world of art.
 Her canvases capture both the mystery and the immediacy of a unique spiritual vision, at once geographic and intimate."
 (Dr. James Watson, 2006)